 Manuscripts must be submitted through the platform and clearly indicate that they are intended for this special issue.
 See the full call here.

-As of May 22, 2024, authors of articles accepted for publication in the regular issue must pay a translation fee, intended exclusively to cover the costs of the journal’s official translation service.
+The authors of articles approved for publication in the regular issue must pay a translation fee (approximately CLP 156,000 for 2026 publications), intended exclusively to cover the costs of the journal’s official translation service.
 More information HERE.

-The Revista Chilena de Fonoaudiología accepts manuscript submissions year-round and publishes on a continuous basis.
+The Revista Chilena de Fonoaudiología accepts manuscripts for the regular issue throughout the year.
+In addition, it publishes on a rolling basis.

 This paper describes the relationships between working and procedural memory deficits with specific learning disabilities and specific language impairment.
 Working memory is a system comprising multiple components whose coordinated activity provides the capacity for the temporary storage and manipulation of information in a variety of domains.
 Long term procedural memory is a system particularly important for acquiring and performing skills involving sequences of different types (motor and cognitive).
 Specific language impairments and specific learning disabilities are closely associated to selective deficits in both memory systems.
 The implications of these findings for educational practice and rehabilitation are considered.